AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 Currently, namespace priority influences system behavior of Real-Time Customer Profile.
 The diagram below illustrates this concept.
 For more information, read the guide on [Adobe Experience Platform and applications architecture diagrams](https://experienceleague.adobe.com/en/docs/blueprints-learn/architecture/architecture-overview/platform-applications).

+![A diagram of namespace priority application scope](../images/namespace-priority/application-scope.png)

 ### Identity Service: Identity optimization algorithm

-![A diagram of namespace priority application scope](../images/namespace-priority/application-scope.png)

 For relatively complex graph structures, namespace priority plays an important role in ensuring that the correct links are removed when graph collapse scenarios happen.
 For more information read the [[!DNL Identity Optimization Algorithm] overview](../identity-graph-linking-rules/identity-optimization-algorithm.md).

 ### Real-Time Customer Profile: primary identity determination for experience events

-* For experience events, the primary identity is determined by the namespace with the highest priority.
+* For experience events, once you have configured Identity Settings for a given sandbox, the primary identity will be determined by the highest namespace priority going forward.
   * This is because experience events are dynamic in nature.
 An identity map may contain three or more identities, and namespace priority ensures that the most important namespace is associated to the experience event.
 * As a result, the following configurations **will no longer be used by Real-Time Customer Profile**:
   * "Primary" checkbox on data element type in WebSDK.